frozenspider/cv/README.md

 </details>

 All personal information is stored in a single `info.toml` file.
+Images and icons are in the `static/images` folder.
 Templates use Jinja syntax and are stored in `templates` folder.

 To run the project, use: